The Legend of Zelda: Majora's Mask (Nintendo 64)

 OVERALL (80/100): Don't get me wrong, Majora's Mask is not a bad game.
 Just a dissapointing one.
 I expected alot more than I recieved when I bought this game.
 However I will keep this game, for it is not that bad, and it is one of the better games for the Nintendo 64.
 If you are a Zelda fan you probably already own this game, and really only Zelda fans will really enjoy this one.
 But if you are a fan, this game is a definite for you, for it is still good, and it does deserve to be part of the Zelda world, just not near the top.

-If you enjoyed this The Legend of Zelda: Majora's Mask review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this The Legend of Zelda: Majora's Mask review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!